harpiats/harpiats.github.io/src/content/docs/guides/factory.md

 ---
 title: Factory
-description: Create a new Factory
+description: A guide about the factory helper.
 ---

 The `Factory` helps you generate fake data and seed your database for testing or development purposes.
 It uses [`@faker-js/faker`](https://github.com/faker-js/faker) and provides a fluent API for creating real or stubbed model data.